Thanks to advancements in detection and treatment, a positive HIV diagnosis is no longer a death sentence.

 With today’s treatments, developing AIDS is rare.
 And AIDS-related deaths have been reduced by more than 51 percent since their peak in 2004.

-A combination of medicines called antiretroviral therapy (ART) can treat HIV.
-ART makes the virus far more manageable, allowing folks with HIV to live longer, healthier lives.
+A combination of medications called antiretroviral therapy can treat HIV.
+This makes the virus far more manageable, allowing folks with HIV to live longer, healthier lives.

 Until then, there’s PrEP, or pre-exposure prophylaxis.
 PrEP is a pill taken every day to help protect people who don’t have HIV but have a greater risk of being exposed, such as people with an HIV-positive partner.